fiWhy/GoogleConnector/README.md

             }

             You could set export and fileId either in body parameters or query.
 But your query parameters will overwrite all duplicate values...

+I'm really sorry, that had no time to write tests =(